 So Sophie has got herself in the middle of Kate and Caz’s relationship, now headed for break-up.
-Being a mate, she has told herself and anyone who would listen.
+Being a mate, she tells herself and anyone who will listen.
 But pining away, with unsettled looks in Kate’s direction.
 Kate, with her own uncertainties about Caz, or marriage to her, or maybe being in a relationship at all, soon started looking back at Sophie.

 All this led to a big blow-up between Caz and Kate and their joint hen night being cancelled.
 The wedding appears to be cancelled too.
 Caz suspects something is going on between Kate and Sophie and warns Sophie off.
 But we know, and anyone on the street who has ever actually listened to Kate when the impending wedding is discussed knows, Kate has had cold feet about it since we met her.
 We just haven’t found out why.

 Whatever the reason, I think Kate’s hesitations are wise.
 Caz is a bully.
 She’s also insecure about herself and their relationship.
 Not a good combination for the person involved with her.
 Kate might want to talk to Tyrone about that.
 His ex Kirsty was a cop and Caz is in the army.
 Both women are examples of the need for rigorous psychological testing before acceptance into jobs which give authority, power, and access to weaponry.